Skye Gyngell

 Skye continued to cook at Petersham for just under ten years, eventually winning a Michelin star – something which she famously branded a ‘curse’ as it made the restaurant far too busy for the small team to cope with and altered diners’ expectations.
 She left Petersham Nurseries to seek investment for a new restaurant, which came in the form of the Chan family.
 After two years of searching for a space and months of planning permission requests and refurbishment, the old inland tax revenue offices at Somerset House were transformed into Spring – a stunning restaurant where Skye is finally able to cook the food she loves in surroundings that match the beautiful dishes.

 While Petersham Nurseries was all rickety tables and glassware from IKEA, Spring is quite the opposite – a grandiose dining room where every detail has been carefully designed and thought out.
 What hasn’t changed, however, is Skye’s approach to cooking.
-‘On a personal level, Spring is a natural progression from Petersham,’ she explains.
+‘On a personal level, Spring is a natural progression from Petersham,’ she explained.
 ‘The biggest change was the amount of freedom and space Spring offered.
-We have twenty-six chefs compared to just six at Petersham, we open in the evenings, we make absolutely everything ourselves – even the tonic for the gin and tonics.
+There are twenty-six chefs compared to just six at Petersham, we open in the evenings, we make absolutely everything ourselves – even the tonic for the gin and tonics.
 But the same things are important to me now as they were fifteen years ago: to cook beautiful food and create a really lovely experience for people who come to eat here.
 With a larger team under me my desire to be a good boss has grown; I want to teach and train staff and for them to think of Spring as a happy place to work.
 Environmental issues are really important too – we managed to eliminate all single-use plastics from the kitchen at the start of 2019.
 My idea of success has definitely changed from being concerned about what people think of me as a cook to how we work as a business overall.’

 Good chefs, good surroundings and good ingredients – it’s the perfect formula for a restaurant people want to go back to again and again.
 And while dozens of other places are focusing on seasonal, simple cookery, few know how to do it as well (or have access to the same quality of ingredients) as Skye.